 #

 - HiFi-GAN: the default vocoder for RVC.

 - MRF HiFi-GAN: a version of HiFi-GAN with MRF instead of MPD and new loss functions.
-This has higher fidelity but only works with this fork and the latest non-precompiled version Applio.
+This has higher fidelity but only works with this fork and the latest version Applio.

 - RefineGAN: an entirely new GAN which is in a experimental phase.
+This only works with this fork and Applio.

+#